 |Transcript, published article, or presentation outline and proof of presentation.|

-Leadership in a state integrative holistic integrative organization such as AHNA state chapter = 4 EC.
+Leadership in a state holistic, integrative organization such as AHNA state chapter = 4 EC.

-Active participation on a committee for a state integrative holistic integrative organization = 3 EC per year.
+Active participation on a committee for a state holistic, integrative organization = 3 EC per year.

 Participation on a holistic committee within a healthcare institution = 5 EC per year.

 Professional committee participation not to exceed 30 EC in the five-year period.

 |Item Writing||Submission of test items for a holistic nursing or nurse coach exam as described in the Item-Writers Handbook.